bureus/MMM-Vasttrafik-PublicTransport/README.md

                             maxPxWidth: 150       // Optional.
 Force max width for destination names.
                         },
                     },
                     showTrackNumbers: false,     //Optional.
-Default is true, if set to false will hide track column.
+Default is true, if set to false will hide the track column.
+                    showStopHeader: false,       //Optional.
+Default is true, if set to false will hide the stop name header.
-                    showStopHeader: false        //Optional.
-Default is true, if set to false will hide direction/stop column.
+                    showDestinationName: false   //Optional.
+Default is true, if set to false will hide the direction/stop column.
             }
         },
     ...
 ]
 ```
 ### Minimal layout
-If you are after minimal width, you should set showTrackNumbers and showStopHeader to false.
+If you are after minimal width or design, you should set showTrackNumbers, showDestinationName and showStopHeader to false.
 This will render the board like this:

 ![Example of minimal board](https://github.com/bureus/MMM-Vasttrafik-PublicTransport/blob/master/docs/extendedConfigs.PNG)